To enable the Direct Costs tool on your Procore project.

 - For companies using the ERP Integrations tool:

-- Sage 300 CRE®: To import Sage 300 CRE® job cost transactions to a Procore budget to reflect values in the 'Direct Cost' column of your budget line items, you must enable the Direct Costs tool on the Procore projects that you want to sync.
-See Import Job Cost Transactions from Sage 300 CRE® to a Procore Budget.
+- Sage 300 CRE® and Viewpoint® Vista™.
+To import job cost transactions to a Procore budget to reflect values in the 'Direct Cost' column of your budget line items, you must enable the Direct Costs tool on the Procore project's that you want to sync.
+See Enable the Direct Costs Tool.

 To enable the Direct Costs tool, do the following on each project that requires the tool: